TheDaleks/ContentDK/Markdowns/2014-02-01-why-bitcoin-will-continue-to-grow.md

 * * *

-1. Crystallization implies a transition from liquid to solid, which is not appropriate for Bitcoin.
+[^1] Crystallization implies a transition from liquid to solid, which is not appropriate for Bitcoin.
 An even better physical metaphor would be the more general concept of spontaneous symmetry breaking, which includes not just crystallization but all kinds of other processes without a transition from liquid to solid.
-However, unfortunately not enough people understand what that is to make it a good metaphor. [↩](#fnref:1 "Jump back to footnote 1 in the text")
+However, unfortunately not enough people understand what that is to make it a good metaphor.